executors/executors/explanatory.md

 **Synchronization.** Execution created through different facilities has different synchronization properties.
-For example, an OpenMP parallel for loop is synchronous because the spawning thread blocks until the loop is complete.
+For example, an OpenMP parallel for loop is synchronous because the spawning thread blocks until the loop is complete due to an implicit barrier at the end of the parallel region by default.
 In contrast, the execution of GPU kernels is typically asynchronous; kernel launches return immediately and the launching thread continues its execution without waiting for the kernel's execution to complete.
 Work submitted to a